Clostridium difficile infection

 Healthy visitors, including pregnant women, can carry on visiting you in hospital as they aren't at an increased risk of infection.
 But your visitors must wash their hands with soap and water when they leave your room.
 It's unlikely that the bacteria will be transmitted if everyone keeps up good hand hygiene.
 Your family can take your laundry home and wash it as usual.

 C. diff infection won't stop you going home from hospital.
 You'll be discharged as soon as your general condition allows.
-Complete your course of antibiotics as prescribed even if you are feeling better.
+Complete your course of antibiotics as prescribed even if you're feeling better.

 At home, maintain good personal hygiene and household cleaning.
 Good hand washing is very important.
 Wash your hands well after using the toilet and before eating.
 Keep the toilet clean.
 Clean surfaces in bathrooms, kitchens and other areas regularly with household detergents and disinfectants.
-If your symptoms come back, go to your GP as you may need further treatment.
+If your symptoms come back, talk to your healthcare provider as you may need further treatment.

 Need help now?